aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 How to plan for the adaptation of your model?
 ---------------------------------------------

-The deprecation of compound sets will only be definite after January 1, 2020, giving AIMMS modelers more than one and a half year between the announcement and the definite deprecation.
+**The deprecation of compound sets will only be definite after January 1, 2020**, giving AIMMS modellers more than one and a half year between the announcement and the definite deprecation.
 With the nearing of this deadline, the urgency to do something about it also increases.
 That is why the following timeline is provided:

 #.
 The first release of AIMMS IDE after July 1, 2018, does not provide the attributes 'index' or 'parameter' in the attribute form of relations.
 This step prevents the creation of new compound sets.